TheCodeKosh/Artificial-Intelligence-Course/README.md

 # Artificial-Intelligence-Course

-This is the respository for the course we provide on Artificial Intelligence.
+This is the respository for the Artificial Intelligence Course we provide on youtube.

+Link to our channel: https://www.youtube.com/channel/UCQ2LpKbGQ1aIiAYDzvNs5pA

+Link to Course Playlist: https://www.youtube.com/watch?v=eHLOhhEJKA8&list=PLkL6GdDYbO46anL8kvZ9sFSdCxGuilRco

 ## Lectures